martinippo01/checkin-POD-TPE-1/scriptTests/README.md

   - `basicSetUp.sh`
 - **Check In Status**: Test the different states of check-in for a passenger
   - `checkInStatus.sh`
-- **Notifications 1**: Test that an airline can see notifications for events like, counters assigned and check-in events For this test, it is necessary to run the following scripts in order:
+- **Notifications 1**: Test that an airline can see notifications for events like, counters assigned and check-in events.
+For this test, it is necessary to run the following scripts in order:
   - `notificationsTest.sh`
   - `notificationsTest_parallelActions.sh`